-To minimize driver distraction, before driving, and with the vehicle parked:
+To minimise driver distraction, before driving, and with the vehicle parked:

-- Become familiar with the features of the cell phone.
-Organize the phone book and contact lists clearly and delete duplicate or rarely used entries.
+- Become familiar with the features of the mobile phone.
+Organise the phone book and contact lists clearly and delete duplicate or rarely used entries.
 If possible, program speed dial or other shortcuts. - Review the controls and operation of the infotainment system.

-• Pair cell phone(s) to the vehicle.
-The system may not work with all cell phones.
+Pair mobile phone(s) to the vehicle.
+The system may not work with all mobile phones.
 See "Pairing" later in this section.